 Aside from necrospermia, there are other sperm disorders that can compromise a man's fertility.
 Want to learn more about them?
 Just follow this link: Guide to Sperm Disorders.

 You can learn more about the different methods to detect the presence of dead sperms in the ejaculate with this post: Methods of Sperm Vitality Assessment.

-FAQs from users: 'What causes necrospermia?', 'What does dead sperm look like?', 'What's the normal range of dead sperm in a semen sample?', 'Can dead sperm be revived?', 'Can dead sperm be treated?', 'Can dead sperm still fertilize?', 'Does dead sperm smell like fish?', 'Is dead sperm dangerous?', 'Where do dead sperm go?' and 'Does dead sperm leave the woman's body?'.
+FAQs from users: 'Can I have a natural pregnancy with necrospermia?', 'What causes necrospermia?', 'Is there a relationship between necrozoospermia and ectopic pregnancy?', 'What does dead sperm look like?', 'What's the normal range of dead sperm in a semen sample?', 'To what extent can smoking affect necrospermia?', 'Can dead sperm be revived?', 'Does necrospermia increase with age?', 'Is there a cure for necrospermia?', 'Can dead sperm still fertilize?', 'Does cancer cause necrospermia?', 'Does dead sperm smell like fish?', 'Is dead sperm dangerous?', 'Where do dead sperm go?' and 'Does dead sperm leave the woman's body?'.